archiemcquaid/large-file-download/README.md

-# Large File Download
+# Large File Downloader

-`large-file-download` allows you to download base64 encoded files from the client.
+`large-file-downloader` allows you to download base64 encoded files from the client.
 Most browsers limit `<a>` tag download methods to 2mb, this package provides an alternative allowing downloads of unlimited filesize.

 ## Usage

 ### Installation

-You can install using [npm](https://www.npmjs.com/package/large-file-download).
+You can install using [npm](https://www.npmjs.com/package/large-file-downloader).

 ```
-npm install large-file-download
+npm install large-file-downloader
 ```

 ## Download